Danish030/DSA/README.md

 9. **Extremum Finding**: Efficiently finding maximum, minimum, or nth largest elements
 10. **Symmetric Operations**: In-place reversal and palindrome-related problems
 11. **Pair Finding**: Using hash maps to find elements that satisfy sum conditions
+12. **Rotation Operations**: Left and right array rotations using various techniques

 ## 🔧 How to Run